spreedly/kaffe/README.md

 ## Heroku Configuration

-To configure a Kaffe Producer for a Heroku Kafka compatible environment including SSL omit the `endpoint` and instead set `heroku_kafka_env: true`
+To configure a Kaffe Producer for a Heroku Kafka compatible environment, including SSL, omit the `endpoint` and instead set `heroku_kafka_env: true`

 ```elixir
 config :kaffe,